ClockworkDev/Spritesheet.js/README.md

 Check out [examples/example2.html](https://github.com/arcadiogarcia/Spritesheet.js/blob/master/examples/example2.html) to see how to use custom render modes.

+Check out [examples/example3.html](https://github.com/arcadiogarcia/Spritesheet.js/blob/master/examples/example3.html) to see how to use the Zindex to make '3d' animations.

 Thanks to [Silvia Barbero](http://silvishinystar.deviantart.com/) for allowing me to use her dog sprite!

 If you have used Spritesheet.js in a project, or you have just made a nice demo, you can ask to be featured in this section!